MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 from azure.quantum.qiskit import AzureQuantumProvider
 ```

-### Connecting to the Azure Quantum service
+## Connect to the Azure Quantum service

-To connect to the Azure Quantum service, find the resource ID and
+To connect to the Azure Quantum service, your program will need the resource ID and the
-location of your Workspace from the Azure Quantum portal here:
+location of your Azure Quantum workspace.
+Login to your Azure account,
-<https://portal.azure.com>.
-Navigate to your Azure Quantum workspace and
+<https://portal.azure.com>, navigate to your Azure Quantum workspace, and
 copy the values from the header.

-Paste the values into the `AzureQuantumProvider` constructor below to
+Paste the values into the following `Workspace` constructor to
-create a `provider` that connects to your Azure Quantum workspace:
+create a `workspace` object that connects to your Azure Quantum workspace.

 ```python
 provider = AzureQuantumProvider(